nyxragon/secretsnitch/readme.md

 7. Go to the `dockerSelenium.go` file and replace `unix:///var/run/docker.sock` with `http://localhost:2375`.

 If you can successfully build the docker image manually but can't trigger it via secretsnitch, try running the tool as superuser via `sudo`.

+## Contribution

+This tool needs contributors to grow and become extremely versatile and powerful.
+Please read the [contributing documentation](contributing.md) if you'd like to contribute.

 ## Acknowledgements